ezweave/pretty-functional/chapters/one/one.md

 [1, 2, 3, 4]
 ```

-Those are, literally, the steps down from `n`, which is 4.
+Those are the steps down from `n`, which is 4.

 Next, we are using `reduce` to just multiply them all together.
 That looks like this: